 The power of the conciliation officer is not adjudicatory but is intended to promote a settlement of dispute.
 However, a special responsibility is vested in the conciliation officer to see that the settlement arrived at is fair and reasonable and he should then give his concurrence.
-This is so because the settlement arrived at in the course of conciliation proceedings is binding not only on all parties to the industrial dispute but all other parties summoned to appear in the proceedings and where a party is an employer, his heirs, successors or assigns in respect of the establishment to which the dispute relates; and where a party is composed of workmen, all persons who were employed in the establishment or part of the dispute and all persons who subsequently become employed in that establishment or part.
+This is so because the settlement arrived at in the course of conciliation proceedings is binding not only on all parties to the industrial dispute but all other parties summoned to appear in the proceedings and where a party is an employer, his heirs, successors or assigns in respect of the establishment to which the dispute relates; and where a party is composed of workmen, all persons who were employed in the establishment or part of the establishment, as the case may be to which the dispute relates on the date of the dispute and all persons who subsequently become employed in that establishment or part.